-Betelgeuse will explode someday | EarthSky.org
+Will star Betelgeuse explode? | EarthSky.org

 What will happen when Betelgeuse goes supernova?
 Fortunately for us, it appears that there will be few, if any, adverse affects to Earth when Betelgeuse goes supernova.

 If Betelgeuse were side by side with our sun, you’d find it 10,000 times brighter than the sun in visible light.
-It might be surprising then to learn that the surface temperature of Betelgeuse is only about 6,000 degrees F (3,600K) in contrast to the sun’s 10,000 degrees F.
+It might be surprising then to learn that the surface temperature of Betelgeuse is only about 6,000 degrees F (3,315 C) in contrast to the sun’s 10,000 degrees F (5,538 C).

 In terms of mass, Betelgeuse is thought to be about 15 times the mass of the sun, but 600 times wider and more than 200 million times its volume!
 When you consider its size, as well as the infrared and other radiations it pumps out, Betelgeuse probably outshines our sun by at least 50,000 times.